 - Cicatricial alopecia.
 The cause of this rare disorder is unknown, but the hair loss involved in cicatricial alopecia results from inflammation around the hair follicle.
 An affected person might feel itching or pain and have scarring or permanent hair loss in the affected area.

 Consult with your doctor if you are experiencing symptoms of hair loss.
-If you need a doctor, El Camino Hospital can help.
-Visit us online or by calling 800-216-5556.
+If you need a doctor, El Camino Health can help.
+Visit us online.

 This article first appeared in the February 2017 edition of the HealthPerks newsletter.